michaelwittig/hoerbox/README.md

 ## TODO

-- [ ] Store last play position and play from last position
+- [x] Store last play position and play from last position
+- [ ] volume max setting
-- [ ] Store volume and read value on start
+- [x] Store volume and read value on start
+- [ ] turn off if no music is played for x minutes
 - [ ] write empty file with TAG no if file is not found
+- [ ] Reset last played position by pressing both keys long?
 - [ ] fast forward / rewind
 - [ ] can we us the internal event system to connect I2C/RFID?